Motorola Razr Ultra 2025 review: The flip phone, nearly perfected

 (Image credit: Derrek Lee / Android Central)

-Power users will enjoy the 68W charging, which tops up the phone in roughly 40 minutes.
-Although I haven’t been able to test out the top 30W wireless charging speed, as all of mine top out at 15W, it’s good to see someone in the U.S., aside from OnePlus, moving the needle on charging speeds.
+Fortunately, power users will appreciate the 68W charging, which fully charges the phone in approximately 40 minutes.
+Although I haven’t been able to test out the top 30W wireless charging speed, as all of my chargers top out at 15W, it’s good to see a company in the U.S. moving the needle on charging speeds, aside from OnePlus.

 Motorola Razr Ultra 2025: Software and AI